 “And alas, now,” she mumbles, “The only one who appeared to love me wholly, unconditionally…he said he would send letters, and yet…he never did…he had left me all alone…”

 “I know I’m not your family,” I say while putting my hand on her shoulder, “But, you’re not alone, Suzette.”

 We both stop, and silence slips between us.
-She buries her head into by side, and I can’t help but stroke her thick, wavy her.
+She buries her head into by side, and I can’t help but stroke her thick, wavy hair.
 To my surprise she pulls me into a tight hug, her hands gripping at my back.